 - Genetic predisposition

-Are there foods that can aggravate chronic inflammatory?
+Are there foods that can aggravate chronic inflammation?

 Yes, it is essential to be mindful of seniors’ foods.
-It is necessary to consult with a healthcare professional to determine what foods are best for each individual senior.
+It is necessary to consult a healthcare professional to determine what foods are best for each senior.

 - Those high in sodium